Understanding UV Ink Adhesion

 Best Beginner Materials

-If you're just getting started with UV printing, these materials give you the best chance of success:
+If you're just getting started with UV printing, these materials give you a great chance of success:

 1. Powder-Coated Mugs

-Powder-coated drinkware is the gold standard for UV printing.
-The textured coating provides an ideal bonding surface for UV ink, and the results are vibrant and durable.
+If you have the rotary, attachment, powder-coated drinkware will give you excellent results for UV printing.
+The textured coating provides an ideal bonding surface for UV ink, and the results are vibrant and durable (if you don't put them through the dishwasher).

 Why they work: The powder coating creates a microscopically rough surface that UV ink bonds to extremely well.
-No primer required, and prints can withstand regular hand washing.
+No promoter required, and prints can withstand regular hand washing.

-Unglazed or semi-porous ceramic coasters produce beautiful results with a natural, slightly textured feel.
+Unglazed or semi-porous ceramic coasters produce beautiful results and are a practical item everyone can use.

 Materials to Avoid